How to change the oil in your car

 You’re now ready to replace the oil.
 Slowly pour the engine oil and then check the dipstick.
 Remove the dipstick, wipe it, dip it in again and take it back out to check the engine oil is sufficient.
 Add more oil if required until the tank is full.

-If you had an oil warning light on the dashboard, start your car and ensure your oil warning light goes out after a few seconds.
+If you have an oil warning light on the dashboard, start your car and ensure your oil warning light goes out after a few seconds.
+Find out more about common dashboard warning lights and what they mean.

 Discover more in our ‘how to…’ series!